 USIP.org may use session cookies for technical purposes such as to enable better navigation through the site, or to allow you to customize your preferences for interacting with the site.
 At this time, USIP.org uses one persistent cookie to provide for a better user experience during the transition from our old website to our new website.
 This cookie is set to expire after six months.
 This cookie stores no personal information.
 If you wish to delete this cookie, please follow these directions.

 At no time is your private information, whether stored in cookies or elsewhere, shared with third parties who have no right to that information.
 If you do not wish to have session or persistent cookies stored on your machine, you can turn them off in your browser.
 However, this may affect the functioning of some sections of our site.

-USIP regularly publishes an array of comprehensive analysis and policy recommendations on current international affairs issues in the form of books, reports, and other materials for printing on physical material and as files for electronic distribution.
-The views expressed in them are those of the editors and authors alone.
-They do not necessarily reflect views of the United States Institute of Peace.
+USIP regularly publishes and produces an array of comprehensive analysis and policy recommendations on current international affairs issues in the form of books, reports, and other materials for printing on physical material as well as audio and video recordings and as files for electronic distribution.
+The views expressed in them are those of the editors, speakers and authors alone and do not necessarily reflect views of the United States Institute of Peace.

 Images credited to their various sources retain the copyright of their owner.
 Please contact the source of the image for full copyright information.

 USIP-owned photos are available for download from our photo galleries.
 We do, however, require that you credit USIP by including the following information with your photo: (Photo Courtesy: USIP).
 We also ask that you link back to our website, www.usip.org, if possible.